Radoslaw00/ElectrSwitch/README.md

-﻿# ElectrSwitch
-# ⚡ ElectrSwitch: Electricity Flow Control System
+﻿# ⚡ ElectrSwitch: Electricity Flow Control System

 **A tiny and extremely fast electricity state switches manager for a bare-metal embedded system.**